Scraping Facebook at scale is tough due to strong anti-bot protections. We tested the top proxy providers like Bright Data, Zyte, and Decodo.

 Small-scale use:

-Datacenter Proxies: These are ideal for small-scale use cases due to their speed and cost-effectiveness compared to residential and mobile proxies.
+Datacenter Proxies: Ideal for small-scale use cases due to their speed and cost-effectiveness compared to residential and mobile proxies.
 For example, we successfully scraped 30 pages using datacenter proxies without any issues.
 However, they may get blocked for large-scale usage.

 Large-scale use: